 The EWG states, “PFAS, the family of compounds including Teflon, is found not only in pots and pans but also in the blood of people around the world, including 99 percent of Americans.”

-Are PFAS Actually Harmful?
+Are PFAS actually harmful?

 Although no one yet knows the true extent of potential harm to humans caused by constant exposure to PFAS due to a lack of human-based studies, independent studies conducted (mainly on animals) and projection models show that regular exposure to PFAS causes adverse health effects including high cholesterol, changes in liver enzymes, increased risk of high blood pressure or pre-eclampsia in pregnant women, decreases in infant birth rates, increased risk of kidney or testicular cancer, increased risk of Type 2 diabetes in women and more.
-More studies are underway, including one by the Agency for Toxic Substances and Disease Registry to examine the effects of PFAS on humans, specifically.
+More studies are underway, including some by the Agency for Toxic Substances and Disease Registry to examine the effects of PFAS on humans, specifically.

 In late 2022, the EPA designated some of the most commonly used PFAS in consumer goods, specifically PFOA and PFOS (Perfluorooctanoic acid and perfluorooctane sulfonate) as “hazardous substances” under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).